itaysnir/itaysnir.github.io/_posts/2024-05-20-pwncollege-dynamic-allocator-misuse.md

 Over the years, there were many heap exploitation techniques developed.
 Most of them can be found [here][heap-techniques] (there are other obscure techniques, not mentioned there). \
 This module deals with a subset of techniques, only involving the tcache.

+I really liked this module.
+I've gained deeper understanding regarding tcache internals, and learned many new useful tricks. \
+Challenges 15+ weren't trivial, and they've required some time.
+The demonstrated scenarios were much more realistic than previous modules - full mitigations, no leaks, very limited primitives, etc. The fact that these latter challenges all uses safe-linking, is a huge bonus. \
+I highly recommend this module for anyone interested in modern (`glibc-2.40`) heap exploitation.

 ## Background

 One approach of dynamically allocating memory is `mmap`.
 While it does allows dynamic allocation and deallocation for regions that surivves across functions (unlike the stack), the allocation size is inflexible, and requires kernel involvment for every call. \